memoizr/snitch/README.md

 - To create the most readable and maintainable API for creating web services
 - By readable we mean readable production code where routes are complex, parameters need validation, parsing and mapping to domain types, errors need to be handled, deal with authentication and permissions, etc.
 - To fully automate the creation of documentation for your services
-- To enforce typesafe parameter parsing and validation
+- To have a strongly typesafe approach to HTTP layer modelling
 - To be as lightweight and performant as possible
 - To not use any reflection, annotations or code generation for production code
 - To be async by default without sacrificing readability
 - To be small and get out of the way.
 The HTTP layer is not the most interesting part of your application and it should not be the most complex one either.
+- To have a small learning curve despite it being a DSL

 #### How to install it